gilzamir18/AI4U/README.md

 Output logs:
 ![See output logs ](doc/images/ballrollerlog.PNG)

-If no error message was displayed, then UnityRemotePlugin was installed correctly.
+If no error message was displayed, then AI4U was installed correctly.

 # Requirements